cartoon-raccoon/afwm/README.md

 - tiling mode
   - window gaps in tiling mode

-- fix full screen windows breaking EVERYTHING
+- fix full screen windows breaking EVERYTHING (EDIT: i think this may be the lack of ICCCM/EWMH)

 - window cycle when highlighting over some ignores them during shuffle (because on MOD key press it refocuses then performs focus change again)

-- status bar with workspace info
+- status bar with workspace info (dwm-esque)

 - window borders